mavlink/MAVSDK-docs/en/contributing/plugins.md

 #### Integration Test Files/Code

-The main DroneCore-specific functionality is provided by [integration_test_helper.h](https://github.com/dronecore/DroneCore/blob/{{ book.github_branch }}/core/integration_test_helper.h).
+The main SDK-specific functionality is provided by [integration_test_helper.h](https://github.com/dronecore/DroneCore/blob/{{ book.github_branch }}/core/integration_test_helper.h).
 This provides access to the [Plugin/Test Logger](../contributing/dev_logging.md) and a shared test class `SitlTest` for setting up and tearing down the PX4 simulator.

 > **Note** All tests must be declared using `TEST_F` and have a first argument `SitlTest` as shown.
-This is required
-> in order to use the shared class to set up and tear down the simulator between tests.
+  This is required in order to use the shared class to set up and tear down the simulator between tests.

 The example integration test [hello_world.cpp](https://github.com/dronecore/DroneCore/blob/{{ book.github_branch }}/external_example/integration_tests/hello_world.cpp) demonstrates this below.